 Mr. Uchytil commented he can go back and review and clean this up.
 It would be worth carrying this through to the full Board and in the final document the Board can say leave it in with a comment or take that recommendation and be done with it.

 Mr. Etheridge directed Mr. Uchytil to bring this to the full Board to look at.

-- d.
-In 2022 if the NCL berth is operational as the fifth dock, prohibit hot berthing as a scheduled practice. - e.
-Prioritize berthing for shore power configured ships once additional shore power infrastructure is in place.
+d.
+In 2022 if the NCL berth is operational as the fifth dock, prohibit hot berthing as a scheduled practice.